How To Prompt: The Guide to Using Cyanite’s Free Text Search

 Example result for the prompt: Mellow California rock for a road trip”

-As you craft your prompts, remember that the more specific and objective you can be, the better your results will be.
+As you craft your prompts, try to be specific and objective, as this will return better results.
 Use concrete details like instruments, playing styles, and specific scenes or activities.

 How to Write a Song Bio for DSPs with Cyanite+ChatGPT